gafabic/gafabic.github.io/Writeups/HoneynetWriteup.md

 Firewall rules would be set with an explicit any/any allow rule for external access to the VMs and host-based firewall on the Windows machine would be disabled.

 Later, I would also configure two users (`minecraft` and `user`) on the Ubuntu machine based on usernames attackers were spraying with, configuring .bashrc and rsyslog to log commands run by all users.
 Accordingly, I set up Sentinel with the `Custom logs via AMA` data connector in order to ingest these logs for analysis.
-Unfortunately, as we will find, this did not end up logging anything relevant, despite finding evidence that an atacker did, in fact, run commands from that machine.
+Unfortunately, as we will find, this did not end up logging anything relevant, despite finding evidence that an atacker did - in fact - run commands from that machine.

 I configured a custom alert on Sentinel to alert me to a successful login to either of the honeypot users on the Ubuntu machine and note the attacking IP as an entity for threat intelligence.
 The KQL syntax of this alert was simple enough: